 This is typical of the photos I find when I upload from the old camera's memory card.
 The kids are allowed to use it, and I have no idea what they've been shooting until I open the photo files on my computer.
 This particular day there were about twelve shots of different Barbie "families."
 (Be sure to note the poor kid with apparent hydroencephalitis, second row left).
 I peg Bug as the most likely photographer.
 A warm June afternoon, a shady porch, and a book.A little seabird I found on Pemaquid Beach.
 I like this because it almost looks like a black and white photo.
 But not quite.
 And for some reason this pleases meBug flashes me an "I love you" in sign language as she swims by.Probably the weirdest-looking flower in my garden - Monarda, or more commonly bee balm.

-Some day I predict Bug will be furious with me for posting this picture.
-For now, though, enjoy the vision that is The Pig Girl of Central Maine.
+The Pig Girl of Central Maine.
 The takeaway lesson here is that swim masks may be convenient, but they're sure as hell not going to win you any beauty contests.

 This is a classic example of a photo just looked "eh" to me when I first took it, but now strikes me as almost heartbreakingly beautiful.
 I'd like to be on a sunwarmed sand path that winds through blooming beach roses down to the ocean RIGHT NOW PLEASE.